 Eric is a graduate of Temple University's Fox School of Business, where he obtained a degree in Marketing (B.B.A.) with a minor in Management Information Systems.
 Eric brings business acumen from working as the Marketing and Branding intern for EnviroOne, a non-profit focused on helping those in need in Sierra Leone, and as an Account Manager at Premiere Brand, a full service marketing agency in downtown Philadelphia.
 He also brings industry experience from working with Jazz House Kids, a non-profit, headed by Philadelphia-native Christian McBride, whose mission is to bring jazz education to the schools and communities of northern New Jersey.
 Eric is also a saxophonist and under the mentorship of Tim Warfield, Bruce Williams, Terell Stafford, and Dick Oatts, he performs regularly in Philadelphia.

-He is presently serving as a trustee and Chair of the Grants Committee of the Philadelphia Bar Foundation and an officer of the Temple University Alumni Association.
-He has served as President of the Temple Law Alumni Association and Vice President of the Board of Directors of Temple Beth Hillel-Beth El in Wynnewood, PA.
+He has served as a trustee and Chair of the Grants Committee of the Philadelphia Bar Foundation, an officer of the Temple University Alumni Association, President of the Temple Law Alumni Association and Vice President of the Board of Directors of Temple Beth Hillel-Beth El in Wynnewood, PA.
 He is an active member of the Temple American Inn of Court, the Global Philadelphia Association and the General Counsel to American Friends of Ariel and Dolce Suono Ensemble.
 Michael is on the Advisory Council of the City of the Philadelphia Mural Arts Project and an Advisory Board Member for Community Health Charities.
 He was recently re-elected a Committeeman in Lower Merion Township.
-He served as the Financial Secretary of the Young Lawyers Division of the Philadelphia Bar Association and is a member of the Litigation Section of the American Bar Association.
+He served as the Financial Secretary of the Young Lawyers Division of the Philadelphia Bar Association and is a member of the American Bar Association.

-He handles numerous pro bono matters on behalf of Philadelphia Volunteer Lawyers for the Arts (PVLA), the Society Created to Reduce Urban Blight (SCRUB) and the Support Center for Child Advocates.
+He handles numerous pro bono matters on behalf of Philadelphia Volunteer Lawyers for the Arts (PVLA) and the Support Center for Child Advocates.
 He was recently selected by his peers in the Pennsylvania Law Weekly and the Legal Intelligencer as a "Lawyer on the Fast Track" and in Philadelphia Magazine as a Pennsylvania "Super Lawyer."
 Mr. Adler received his Juris Doctor from Temple University School of Law, Magna Cum Laude, in 1998 and his Bachelor of Arts from Rutgers University, With Honors, in 1995.

 Candace Kilstein is an entrepreneur and marketing consultant who has worked in various positions within the entrepreneurial and entertainment industries.
 She has served as the Executive Director of the Pennsylvania Film Industry Association, Director of Communications for the Angel Venture Fair and as VP of Film Education for Saxon on Film promoting eight-time Academy Award winning producer Ed Saxon .
 She currently is the entrepreneur in residence for Temple University’s Women’s Entrepreneurship Organization at the Fox School of Business.
 Candace holds a B.A. in Entrepreneurship and Marketing with a minor in Economics from Temple University.